mrmm2703/ECS657U-GameProject/README.md

 # ECS657U-GameProject
-Group M: Muhammad Rahman, Tajul Ahmed, Muhammad Rahman
+Group M: Muhammad Rahman, Tajul Ahmed, Mohammed Rahman

 Join us on our adventure as we develop a TD-style game using Unity!